Install on Self-hosted Kubernetes

 Pull images from the Collibra registry

-Collibra DQ containers are located in the Google Container Registry (http://gcr.io/).
+Collibra DQ images are located in the Google Artifact Registry (http://gcr.io/).
+To access the images, you need a key file (repo-key.json

 - Run the following command: